swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-10-work-efficiently-and-collaboratively-with-git.md

 - [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
 - [ ] Model cannot be easily used from outside of the experiment context
+- [ ] Model requires manual publication to the artifact registry
+- [ ] Model is not accessible on the Internet and cannot be used anywhere
+- [ ] Model requires manual deployment on the cluster
+- [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.